VIKINGYFY/AddOns/HandyNotes_WarWithin/RECENT_CHANGES.md

-## Changed in v69
+## Changed in v70

-* Add the Flamegard's Hope and Back to the Wall achievements
+* Reputation currencies are no longer notable once maxed
+* Updated for 11.0.5